 Dr. Tonmoy Sharma has traveled around the United States, speaking and sharing his thoughts on behavioral healthcare and substance abuse treatment.
 The one question that lingers during his engagement with different people is: Is there a way to make addiction and behavioral care treatment more effective?
 The Sovereign Health CEO believes so.

-According to Dr. Sharma, the best treatment approach for drug addiction and behavioral disorder is already widely used by general medical practitioners.
+According to Dr. Tonmoy Sharma, author, and mental health specialist, the best treatment approach for drug addiction and behavioral disorder is already widely used by general medical practitioners.
 In an article he wrote for the Orange County Business Journal, he discussed how measurement-based care (MBC) would make for effective treatment in light of the rising cases of drug addiction in the United States.

 The use of MBC is straightforward, and it can be applied in any medical setting, as proven by the decades of use outside of the mental care area.
-Dr. Sharma said the benefits that MBC promises to bring should convince behavioral healthcare specialists that it raises the bar in their treatment approach.
+Dr. Tonmoy Sharma, mental health specialist, said the benefits that MBC promises to bring should convince behavioral healthcare specialists that it raises the bar in their treatment approach.

 And the best thing about MBC is its implementation comes with little or no cost for care providers, noted the Sovereign chief.